igrow-systems/igrow-android/README.md

 ### How do I get set up? ###

 * Summary of set up

+Remember to add the local debug build signing key to the Google Services configuration otherwise sign-in will fail.

 * Configuration
 * Dependencies
 * Database configuration